richardthorp/radiohead/testing.md

             * Ensure that a 'customer.subscription.updated' webhook has been sent successfully after the 'invoice.payment_succeeded', and that within the webhook object, the 'default_payment_method' value and that the metadata attribute contains the users email, name and address.
             * Ensure that the 'status' attribute of the 'customer.subscription.updated' is 'active'.
 3. Ensure new user is now be signed into the Portal.
+4. Ensure that the 'portal_cancellation' email is either logged to the console in developement, or the actual email is sent in production.
-4. When signed in as a superuser, navigate to the 'Profiles' page of the Django admin and click on the new users profile.
+5. When signed in as a superuser, navigate to the 'Profiles' page of the Django admin and click on the new users profile.
     * Ensure that the 'Portal Cust ID', 'Subscription ID' and 'Subscription status' all have values saved to them.
-5. Sign out and back in again with the new user.
+6. Sign out and back in again with the new user.
     * Click on the 'Portal' link in the navigation bar.
         * Ensure the user is redirected to the 'Portal Content' page.
     * Navigate to the 'Profile' page.
         * Ensure the relevant details and buttons are rendered in the 'Subscriptions' section.

-###### Update the Subscription Payment Card
+##### **Update the subscription payment card**
 1. Sign in as a user with an active subscription and navigate to the 'Profile' page.
     * Click on the 'Change Payment Card' button and enter the new card details.
         * On the Stripe webhooks page, ensure a 'customer.subscription.updated' webhook was sent successfully and the 'previous_attributes' field contains 'default_payment_method'.
     * Back on the 'Profile' page, ensure that the last 4 digits of the new card are now displayed under 'Card Details'.

-###### Cancel a Portal Subscription
+##### **Cancel a Portal subscription**
 1. Sign in as a user with an active subscription and navigate to the 'Profile' page.
     * Click on the 'Cancel Subscription' button.
         * Ensure the the information in the 'Subscriptions' section of the 'Profile' page now states 'Your Portal subscription is due to expire on ???.
 Would you like to re-activate your subscription?